 The packaging of the second part becomes trickier and interesting: Cole demonstrates several inconsistencies in Crowley’s own accounts surrounding the Liber AL and the story of its reception.
 Most of them refer to the many scribbles in Crowley’s various diaries or their missing.
 Especially the missing of diary entries serves now as proof.
 This would be convincing if we had later diary entries, which would demonstrate sustained efforts in creating the Liber AL. But such evidence is not presented, and the scribbles invoked by Cole are tiring because they need way too many assumptions and interpretations to yield the desired result: none of these is conclusive by itself and it remains hard to follow Cole here.

 Three arguments, however, seem sound: 1) Crowley stated he lost the Liber AL after its reception and rediscovered it only in 1909.
-However, as we have seen already, Crowley obviously worked on it and classified it as an example of »genuine automatic writing« in 1907 as he intended to publish it in the Equinox.
+However, as we have seen already, Crowley obviously worked on it and classified it as an example of »genuine automatic writing« in 1907 as he intended to publish it in his Collected Works.
 Cole takes this as evidence that Crowley is not sincere in regard to the reception story.

 He also overstretches here quite a lot the importance of the word »genuine«, and the comment »came into my possession in July«.
 Crowley clearly stated in the same document that it was received by his own magical personality (The Beast) in 1904.
 Came into possession means in this context nothing else, that he, Aleister Crowley, the man, did stumble upon the transcript (again) after forgetting about it.
 Every magician worth his wand should have some of these in his cellar.

 Given from the mouth of Aiwass to the ear of The Beast on April 8, 9 and 10, 1904